 Ask pupils to list words to describe each other, how many can they come up with?
 Then list words to describe God?
-Compare lists then look at an English version of 99 words to describe Allah.
+Compare lists then look at English version of 99 words to describe Allah.

-Ask what God is like.

-Get pupils to write down words that describe God.
-Then ask how do they know and move onto show how Muslims believe they know what God is like because of 99 words.
+Could ask what God like/Could get pupils to write down words that describe God.
+Then could ask how do they know and move onto show how Muslims believe they know what God is like because of 99 words.

 Show images of Islamic writing of the 99 words of God and ask pupils what they think they are?
 Why are there so many?
 99 words describe what Allah (God) is like.
-They are found in the Qur'an so were given to Muhammad by Angel Jibril.
+They are found in the Qur'an so were given to Muhammad (pbuh) by Angel Jibril.